 - Not sticking to your native language.
 Language barriers can kill time, hence money.

 - Not decide upfront your payment, via hourly, monthly, or by the job

 - Not ascertaining grace or trial periods in written

-- Not checking results quickly and make corrections quicker
+- Not checking results quickly and making corrections quicker

 Precautions and Safety Guidelines for Hiring a Virtual Assistant

-Finally, as promised, lets’ talk about precautions and the dangers of hiring a VA.
-Further, with special attention on security.
+Finally, as promised, let’s talk about precautions and the dangers of hiring a VA.
+Further, with special attention to security.
 All in all, IP security and data breaches are the most commonly talked about threats to outsourcing.
 That being said, most savvy business owners look for ways to grow our bottom lines.
 But on the other hand, we want to succeed as safely as humanly possible.
-Notably, there is no sugar coating outsourcing security threats, they are real.
+Notably, there are no sugar coating outsourcing security threats, they are real.
 Listed below are helpful security tips. ( Keep in mind NO security is 100%)

 Security Threats Helpful Tips